drzh/defor/README.md

 ## Output file

-The final output file from the whole pipeline is composed of six columns:
+The final output file from the whole pipeline is composed of six columns.
+Here is an example:

     2       212989532       243175930       loh       1       -0.44
     3       6521842         94773340        loh       1       -0.45